-The Community Halls and Recreation Facilities program provides municipalities, regional districts, First Nations bands and registered non-profit organizations with funding from a regional development account to improve or expand existing facilities in order to increase the number of events held annually in the community, contributing to service sector revenues in the local economy.
+The Community Halls and Recreation Facilities program provides municipalities, regional districts, First Nations bands and registered non-profit organizations with up to 50% of a project’s budget to a maximum of $30,000 in funding to improve or expand existing facilities in order to increase the number of events held annually in the community, contributing to service sector revenues in the local economy.

 Featured success stories

 Explore Community Halls and Recreation Facilities success stories and connect with organizations in the region.